johndatiles/gatsby-starter-lumen-johndatiles/content/me.md

 Feel free to reach out to me [@johndatiles](https://twitter.com/johndatiles) on Twitter.

 ### What I'm Doing Now
-Acclimating to my new role as a parent with my wife, Bianca.
+Acclimating to my new role as a parent with my wife Bianca.

 Getting back to a writing habit.